My single best weight loss tip

 In your body, nothing happens by accident.
 Every single physiologic process is a tight orchestration of hormonal signals.
 Whether our heart beats faster or slower is tightly controlled by hormones.
 Whether we urinate a lot or a little is tightly controlled by hormones.
 Whether the calories we eat are burned as energy or stored as body fat is also tightly controlled by hormones.
-So, the main problem of obesity is not the calories we eat, but how they are spent.
+So, the main problem of obesity is not necessarily the calories we eat, but how our bodies use them.
 And the main hormone we need to know about is insulin.

 Insulin is a fat-storing hormone.
 There’s nothing wrong with that – that is simply its job.
 When we eat, insulin goes up, signaling the body to store some food energy as body fat.
 When we don’t eat, then insulin goes down, signaling the body to burn this stored energy (body fat).
 Higher than usual insulin levels tell our body to store more food energy as body fat.

 As such, we rely on hormones to precisely and tightly regulate body fat.
 We don’t consciously control our body weight any more than we control our heart rates or our body temperatures.
 These are automatically regulated, and so is our weight.
-Hormones tell us we are hungry (ghrelin).
-Hormones tell us we are full (peptide YY, cholecystokinin).
-Hormones increase energy expenditure (adrenalin).
-Hormones shut down energy expenditure (thyroid hormone).
-Obesity is a hormonal dysregulation of fat accumulation.
-We get fat because we’ve given our body the hormonal signal to gain body fat.
+Hormones can tell us we are hungry (ghrelin).
+Hormones can tell us we are full (peptide YY, cholecystokinin).
+Hormones can increase energy expenditure (adrenalin).
+Hormones can shut down energy expenditure (thyroid hormone).
+Obesity can be a hormonal dysregulation of fat accumulation.
+We can get fat because we’ve given our body the hormonal signal to gain body fat.
 And those hormonal signals go up or down according to our diet.

-Obesity is a hormonal, not a caloric imbalance.
+Obesity is a hormonal as much as a caloric imbalance.

 Insulin levels are almost 20 percent higher in obese subjects, and these elevated levels are strongly correlated to important indices such as waist circumference and waist/hip ratio.
 Does high insulin cause obesity?

 The “insulin causes obesity” hypothesis is easily tested.
 If you give insulin to a random group of people, will they gain fat?
 The short answer is an emphatic “Yes!”
-Patients who use insulin regularly and physicians who prescribe it already know the awful truth: the more insulin you give, the more obesity you get.
+Patients who use insulin regularly and physicians who prescribe it already know the awful truth: the more insulin you give, the more weight people gain.
 Numerous studies have already demonstrated this fact.
 Insulin causes weight gain.

 In the landmark 1993 Diabetes Control and Complications Trial, researchers compared a standard dose of insulin to a high dose designed to tightly control blood sugars in type 1 diabetic patients.
 Large insulin doses controlled blood sugars better, but what happened to their weight?
 Participants in the high-dose group gained, on average, approximately 9.8 pounds (4.5 kilograms) more than participants in the standard group.
 More than 30 percent of patients experienced “major” weight gain!

 Prior to the study, both groups were more or less equal in weight, with little obesity.
 The only difference between the groups was the amount of insulin administered.
 Insulin levels were increased.
 Patients gained weight.
 Insulin causes obesity.
-As insulin goes up, the body set weight goes up.
-The hypothalamus sends out hormonal signals to the body to gain weight.
-We become hungry and eat.
+As insulin goes up, one possible effect is that the body’s set weight goes up.
+The hypothalamus can send out hormonal signals to the body to gain weight causing us to become hungry and eat.
 If we deliberately restrict caloric intake, then our total energy expenditure will decrease.
-The result is still the same – weight gain.
+The result may still be the same – weight gain.

-Once we understand that obesity is a hormonal imbalance, we can begin to treat it.
-If we believe that excess calories cause obesity, then the treatment is to reduce calories.
-But this method has been a complete failure.
-However, if too much insulin causes obesity, then it becomes clear that we need to lower insulin levels.
+Once we understand that hormonal imbalances can affect weight gain, we can begin to treat it.
+If we believe that excess calories alone cause obesity, then the treatment is to reduce calories.
+But this method has been a long-term failure.
+However, if too much insulin contributes to obesity, then it becomes clear that we need to lower insulin levels.

-The question is not how to balance calories; the question is how to balance our hormones especially insulin.
+The question is not just how to balance calories; the question is how to balance calories and our hormones especially insulin.
 There are really only two ways that insulin increases.
 Either: